langleythomas/Software-Development-Notes/README.md

 ### `sublime-text-configuration`

-Contains the `Preferences.sublime-settings` file containing the overrides required to configure the Sublime Text Editor.
+`Preferences.sublime-settings` file containing the overrides required to configure the Sublime Text Editor.

 ### `vim-configuration`

-Contains the `.vimrc` file containing the overrides required to configure the Vim text editor.
+`.vimrc` file containing the overrides required to configure the Vim text editor.

 ### `visual-studio-configuration`

-Contains JSON files containing the overrides required to configure the Visual Studio Code text editor.
+JSON files containing the overrides required to configure the Visual Studio Code text editor.

 ## To Do List